mohsaqr/tnaExtras/README.md

-# tnatest: Temporal Network Analysis and Sequential Pattern Detection
+# tnatest: Transition Network Analysis and Sequential Pattern Detection

 A comprehensive R package for analyzing temporal patterns in sequential data.
 This package provides tools for sequence comparison, pattern analysis, and computation of sequence-level indices with focus on complexity systems, Markov chain dynamics, and temporal network analysis.